ltabis/off-chain-mutator/README.md

 - [ ] use internal-tagged enums for transactions (not yet supported by csv).
 - [ ] add a log feature for data errors.
 - [ ] use streams to accept input.
+- [ ] setup a library crate & publish it.
+- [ ] add other data format support.
+- [ ] make clean error handling for the binary.